 What Is the Colon?

 The colon plays a vital role in how your body processes food.
-As your digestive system breaks down the food you eat, it enters into the colon in a mostly liquid state.
+Your digestive system breaks down the food you eat, and once food reaches the colon, most of the water has been absorbed by the body.
 The colon performs two significant roles at this stage of the digestive process.
 First, bacteria in your colon break down the food further.
-Second, it absorbs additional nutrients and liquid.
-Leftover food waste is then turned into feces and stored in the descending colon until it is ready to be expelled from the body.
+Second, the colon absorbs additional nutrients and electrolytes.
+Water is removed from the food mass, thus solidifying the stool.
+The stool is stored in the descending colon until it is ready to be expelled from the body.

 Why Your Colon Is So Important

 Your colon plays a crucial role in digestion and is part of one of your body’s primary organs — the large intestine.
 Just like a malfunctioning heart or lung, if your colon fails, then your entire health is affected.

 Colon health is a spectrum.
 On one end, colon complications can lead to death, but far more common are smaller manifestations of subpar colon health.
 If you feel sluggish or get sick often, poor colon health may be the reason.
 Likewise, keeping your colon healthy can maintain and support both physical and mental well-being.

 There are many health conditions associated with an unwell colon.
 These range from unwanted gas to different types of terminal cancer.
 Colon and rectal cancer are among the most common types of cancer in the United States, with over 100,000 cases a year and growing.

 - Colorectal cancer